-Private banking is a sub-section of retail banking, which typically deals with high net-worth individuals, often defined as those with more than £1million to invest.
+Private banking is a sub-section of retail banking, which typically covers individuals with a high net worth - often defined as those with more than £1million to invest.

 Retail banking is also known as consumer banking.

-Being a manager of a retail bank branch is similar to other management opportunities.
-You will be responsible for:
+Being a manager of a retail bank branch is similar to other management roles.
+You'll be responsible for:

 - meeting sales targets and managing budgets.

-- dealing with customers queries face-to-face, over the telephone or in writing;
+- dealing with customer queries face-to-face, over the telephone or in writing

-- processing paperwork from sales, change of customer details, closure of accounts and so on;
+- processing paperwork from sales, including change of customer details and closure of accounts

 - learning about new products, services and processes.

-- After training, salaries can rise to around £21,000 to £40,000 with bonuses for your first branch management role.
+- After training, salaries can rise to anywhere from £21,000 to £40,000, with bonuses for your first branch management role.

 - Senior managers may earn in the region of £40,000 to £60,000, with those in regional offices and specialist management roles earning above this.
-Central management roles can earn in excess of £80,000.
+In a central management role, you may earn in excess of £80,000.

 Many employers offer a range of benefits including private healthcare, contributory pension, share schemes and life insurance.
 Some also offer a 'large town allowance' for staff who need to live in expensive areas or commute for the job.
-This is typically £1,000 to £2,000 outside London and £2,000 to £3,000 within London.
+This is typically £1,000 to £2,000 outside of London, and £2,000 to £3,000 within the capital.

 Income figures are intended as a guide only.

-You will typically work 9am to 5pm but if you work in a branch, you may also do shifts at the weekend depending on the opening hours of the branch.
+You'll typically work 9am to 5pm, but if you work in a branch you may also do shifts at the weekend depending on its opening hours.
 Those on management teams, including graduate trainees, may be expected to work extra hours and be flexible to ensure that service levels are maintained.

-If you work in phone or internet banking, you may be expected to work shift patterns to provide the 24-hour banking that customers demand.
+If you work in phone or internet banking, you may be expected to work shift patterns to provide the 24-hour banking that customers expect.

 Part-time, flexible working and career break opportunities are possible.